NikolayLezhnev/sharedlogic/README.md

 ---

-## Integrating SharedLogic with Your Existing Project
+## Integrating SharedLogic.Net with Your Existing Project

 ### The simplest way (copy)
 **Create fork or copy of this repository**, modify **/UnityProject** and **/GamePlugin**  for your project needs.

 ### The alternative way (submodule)
-You can connect the SharedLogic library (or your fork of it) to multiple projects as a submodule, making it easy to reuse and update in all of them.
+You can connect the SharedLogic.Net library (or your fork of it) to multiple projects as a submodule, making it easy to reuse and update in all of them.
 [Learn how to connect the library as a submodule →](https://nikolaylezhnev.github.io/sharedlogic/submodule)

 ## Useful Links